Skip to main content

 Initialization Sequence

-1. Registration: Resources are registered via registerResource() or registerManager().
+1. Registration: Managers are registered via registerManager<T>(), CommandBuffers via registerCommandBuffer<T>().

-2. init(): GameWorld::init() iterates managers_ and calls init(gameWorld) on each.
+2. init(): GameWorld::init() iterates managerRegistry_.items() and calls init(gameWorld) on each.
 Managers use init() to register their CommandHandlers.

-4. Flush: At each commit point, GameWorld::flushManagers() iterates managers_ and calls flush(updateContext).
+4. Flush: At each commit point, flushCommandBuffers(ctx) routes commands, then flushManagers(ctx) calls flush(updateContext) on each manager.

-5. Reset: GameWorld::reset() iterates managers_ and calls reset() for level transitions.
+5. Reset: GameWorld::reset() iterates managerRegistry_.items() and calls reset() for level transitions.

 Registration → init() → Runtime Loop → reset()